X

 While it may seem like an unlikely correlation, Botox may be the next big thing in curing sexual dissatisfaction in women.
 While most of us are more aware of its use for fighting the sides of aging, Botox has been emerging as a multi-use treatment in the medical world.

 Many women claim to have discomfort, burning and pain during the penetration of sexual intercourse.
-The cause of this discomfort is a condition called vaginismus, which is spasm of the muscles surrounding the vagina.
+The cause of this discomfort is a condition called vaginismus, which is a spasm of the muscles surrounding the vagina.
 These spasms are unintentional and constrict or close off the vaginal opening.
 This involuntary muscle spasm causes sexual penetration to be very painful or impossible.
 This cannot only be very uncomfortable but embarrassing as well.

 Dealing with these symptoms can be discouraging.
 Talking to a doctor about the way your body reacts to sex is uncomfortable, so many women try to deal with the problem on their own, but this can lead to more problems.
 Stress can build up before intercourse, because the woman is anticipating the pain and can cause the spasms to worsen.
 Essentially, as embarrassing as the problem may be to discuss, it is better to seek help for the problem.